DanielJWein/DirectoryToolbox/README.md

 There's a checkbox labeled "Recurse" which will traverse subdirectories.

 Additionally, there's a checkbox "Mask" which shows the Mask box, where you can filter what files will be passed to `ProcessFile`.
 The mask is a standard Windows wildcard pattern.

+### Contributing
+Please open a Pull Request against the master branch.